 With so many choices on the market, deciding which spinning line to buy is a big task.
-Do you want braided, monofilament or fluorocarbon?
+Do you want braided, monofilament or fluorocarbon fishing line?
 How about diameter?
 And how much do stretch and memory matter?
 If you’re an experienced angler and know what you need from a spinning reel, head straight to our reviews of the best 10 fishing lines for spinning reels.
 We compare their strength, memory, knotting and sensitivity, along with available diameters, spool sizes and colors.
 If you want to know more about the properties of various types of fishing line, what to expect from them, what weight to use, and more, then head down to our Buyer’s Guide and FAQs below the reviews.
-They provide all the information you need to choose the right line for your next fishing adventure.
+They provide all the information you need to choose the best fishing line for spinning reels for your next fishing adventure.

 DIAMETER: 0.06 to 0.89 mm

 COLOR OPTIONS: Moss green, white, hi-vis yellow, vermillion red

 - Extremely durable and almost impossible to break

 - Power Pro is available in multiple colors and a wide range of sizes to fit almost any application

 - Better sensitivity than other braided lines

 - Is extremely limp and holds a knot well